 At Silver Pines Treatment Center, we focus on more than just providing quality addiction treatment programs.
 We focus on creating a home-like atmosphere where you feel comfortable.

-Our facility in Northeastern, Pennsylvania, is co-ed.
-However, despite being a co-ed facility, men and women live separate from each other and have minimal contact.
+Our facility in Northeastern Pennsylvania is co-ed.
+However, despite being a co-ed facility, men and women live separately from each other and have minimal contact.
 We do this so that you can focus on your recovery efforts.
-Total, our facility has 50 beds available for clients.
+In total, our facility has 50 beds available for clients.

 Additionally, Silver Pines Treatment Center offers on-site detox services.
 It allows us to help you through the entire rehab experience without having to transfer you to an outside source.
 All that you have to do is focus on your recovery, and we take care of the rest.

 Take control of your life, and get the help that you need for addiction at Silver Pines Treatment Center.
-Addiction is hard to beat, but you don’t have to do it alone.
-Contact us today at 866-345-2147 for more information.
+Addiction can be challenging to beat, but you don’t have to do it alone.